AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 Given that the reflection-segments of simplex-chains will contain mostly redundant data (i.e., headers), numerous optimizations are possible.

 For example, it's not necessary for a miner's node to re-download reflected headers (which are part of other chains' blocks), since it can download them in advance and as they become available.
-We can reconstruct the PoRs root provided that we know *which* headers are reflected and in what order.
+We can reconstruct the PoRs root, provided that we know *which* headers are reflected and in what order.
 Transmitting the \emph{hashes} of headers, only, reduces the effective size of simplex-blocks[^sb-size] from $b$ to $\sim b \cdot (\frac{g + B_h}{2B_h})$, where $g$ is the size of the relevant digest in bytes.
 For $g=32; B_h=112$, this reduces effective block size to $\sim 0.643 b$ --- an improvement of $\sim 35\%$.